hannorein/rebound/docs/integrators.md

         ```

 `double r_crit_hill`
 :   The critical switchover radii of non-central particles are calculated based on a modified Hill radii criteria.
 This modified Hill radius for each particle is calculated and then multiplied by the `hillfac` parameter.
 The parameter is in units of the modified Hill radius.
+This value is used by the `default` switching function.
 The default value is 4.

 `double peri_crit_eta`
 :   The criteria for a pericenter approach with the central body.
 This criteria is used in the `default` pericenter switching condition.
 It flags a particle as in a close pericenter approach if the ratio of the timestep to the condition described in [Pham, Rein, and Spiegel 2024](https://ui.adsabs.harvard.edu/abs/2024OJAp....7E...1P/abstract).
 The default value is 1.